The 8 Best Nordic Noir Dramas on Netflix and Amazon Prime

-Nordic dramas have a unique feel about them.
-The dark settings and stories, slow-building plots, and shocking conclusions are chilling in more ways that one.
+Nordic dramas have a unique feel to them, with dark settings, slow-building plots, and shocking conclusions.
 The cold of the austere landscapes seeps into your bones as deeply held secrets come to light.
 The veneer of normalcy is torn away to reveal sinister truths hiding beneath everyday life.

 For fans of Nordic noir, nothing else will do.

-Which is why we have collected the best Nordic dramas, both foreign language hits and those inspired by them, that you can stream on Netflix and Amazon Prime right now.
-So grab a blanket, turn off the lights, and settle down with one of these great movies or TV shows.
+Which is why we have compiled a list of the best Nordic dramas, both foreign language hits and those inspired by them, that you can stream on Netflix and Amazon Prime.
+So grab a blanket, turn off the lights, and settle down with one of these great Scandinavian noir movies or TV shows.